PsiQ/qref/docs/format.md

 {direction: input, name: in_0, size: 1}
 ```

-Ports, like most other components in QART, have names, which should be distinct
+Ports, like most other components in QREF, have names, which should be distinct
 among all ports of any given program (or subroutine).
 Each port also has
 direction, which can be either `input` or `output`.
 Finally, each port has size.
 In our simple scenario, all sizes are positive integers.
-However, QART
+However, QREF
 is not limited to them, and size of a port can be either:

 - A positive integer.